 The best place to buy dried beans is the bulk section of a good natural food store.
 Most of these markets carry about a dozen different bean varieties.
 Dried beans sold in bulk are remarkably inexpensive.
 On top of that, they’re often organically grown.

 Preparing dried beans is easy.
 Start by pouring them into a mixing bowl.
 Comb your fingers through the beans to make sure there aren’t any molar-cracking pebbles lurking within (never skip this step; you’ll find a pebbles far too often, and any pebble can crack a tooth!)
 Next, pour enough water into the bowl to submerge the beans.
-Since the beans will soak up a lot of water it’s important to use plenty of water so they’ll stay entirely submerged.
+Since the beans soak up lots of water, be sure to use plenty of water so they’ll stay entirely submerged.

 Cover the bowl to keep dust out, and soak for at least four hours.
 Many people start soaking the beans before bedtime so they’ll be ready to cook in the morning.